-The City of Norwich is well provided for in terms of open space with around 500 hectares of parks and open spaces.
-Norwich benefits from large natural areas such as Mousehold Heath and the river valleys, many fine parks such as Earlham park, Eaton park and Wensum park, allotments and many areas of informal open space for residents to enjoy.
-The provision of open space for sport and recreation is of vital importance in enhancing social well-being, health and amenity, as well as providing sites of ecological and wildlife value and improving the appearance of the city.

-For the purpose of this policy, the same definition of open space will be used as in Planning Policy Guidance 17: Planning for Open Space, Sport and Recreation.
+- 76. The City of Norwich is well provided for in terms of open space with around 500 hectares of parks and open spaces.
+Norwich benefits from large natural areas such as Mousehold Heath and the river valleys, many fine parks such as Earlham Park, Eaton Park and Wensum Park, allotments and many areas of informal open space for residents to enjoy.
+The provision of open space is of vital importance in enhancing social well-being, health and amenity, as well as providing green infrastructure, sites of ecological and wildlife value and improving the appearance of the city. - 77.
+For the purpose of this policy, the same definition of open space will be used as in Planning policy guidance 17: planning for open space, sport and recreation.
 This defines open space as:

 - Parks and gardens

 - Natural and semi natural green space

 - Green corridors

 - Outdoor sports facilities and recreation grounds

 - Informal amenity open space

 - Play provision for children and young people

 - Allotments and community gardens

 - Indoor sports facilities and community halls

-In practice, most open spaces serve more than one function.
-For example, an open space such as Eaton Park is important for sport, play, biodiversity, amenity and recreation.
+- 78. In practice, most open spaces serve more than one function.

-In line with the requirement of PPG 17, an Open Space Needs Assessment, including an audit of the quality, quantity and accessibility of all open spaces in the city, has been carried out.
-The study describes overall provision and distribution of open space and other community facilities within the city and area profiles are given which provide more detailed consideration of the adequacy of provision of open space based on the defined areas.
+For example, an open space such as Eaton Park is important for sport, play, biodiversity, amenity and recreation. - 79.
+In line with the requirement of PPG 17, an open space needs assessment, including an audit of the quality, quantity and accessibility of all open spaces in the city, has been carried out.
+The study describes overall provision and distribution of open space and other community facilities within the city and area profiles are given which provide more detailed consideration of the adequacy of provision of open space based on the defined areas. - 80.
 Areas of open space identified as part of the study are designated within the proposals map and there will be a presumption in favour of their protection.
 The loss of designated open space will only be permitted in exceptional circumstances where it can be demonstrated that redevelopment would bring wider benefits.
-With reference to allotments, neighbourhood areas refer to the four defined Norwich City Council neighbourhoods.
+With reference to allotments, neighbourhood areas refer to the four defined

+Norwich City Council neighbourhoods.
 Development which would adversely affect the character of historic parks and gardens will not be permitted in accordance with PPS5.